atalero/summarization_embeddings/README.md

 # Comparing Input Embeddings to Sequence-to-Sequence for Text Summarization
 Code for improving the [CL 2017 paper "Get To The Point: Summarization with Pointer-Generator Networks."](https://arxiv.org/abs/1704.04368) Different forms of word embeddings are integrated into the text summarization model.
 This code includes changes to the [repo](https://github.com/abisee/pointer-generator) by the paper's authors.
+It also has a modified version of a code from this [repo](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py) from skipgram training.

 ## Summary
 The Get to the Point Text Summarization algorithm uses a mix of abstractive and extractive methods for the task of text summarization on the **CNN/Daily Mail** dataset, which you can download [here](https://github.com/abisee/cnn-dailymail).
 This program adds different embedding mechanisms to the Get to the Point Text Summarization Algorithm.
 Our code allows for the running of the following: